Transcript

 00:02:59 Speaker 2

 Yeah, sure.
 Sure.
-So hallucinations or make him made-up content where we’re copilot
+So hallucinations or made-up content where Copilot

-might have created something that was was inaccurate.
+might have created something that was inaccurate.
 Likewise unfocused output

-where copilot has an amazing capability of looking throughout your your network
+where Copilot has an amazing capability of looking throughout your network

 they’re being mitigated today as well.
-They’re taking a different approach to to to using
+They’re taking a different approach to using

 00:03:40 Speaker 1